eenndan/predicting-housing-prices/README.md

 <div class="navy1">

-The purpose of this exercise is to build an estimation engine to guide investment decisions in London house market, using machine learning algorithms given variety of information about each property.
+The purpose of this exercise is to build an estimation engine to guide investment decisions in London house market using machine learning algorithms given variety of information about each property.

 <b>Table of Contents</b>